Goncalo-Maria-2001/automated-functional-annotation-via-STRING/README.md

 # Automated-functional-annotation-via-STRING

-A python script used to batch query STRING's database for functional annotation, GO-term enrichment and protein interaction networks of a given sub-cellular localization from a given strain's proteome in the context of all the observed strain's proteome for the given cell sublocalization.
+This script was used to batch query STRING's database for functional annotation, GO-term enrichment and protein interaction networks.
+Each query consists of the intersections of proteomes from different strains of the same bacterium in the context of all the observed strain's proteome for all studied cell sublocalizations.
+The goal was to better understand and characterize which biological processes are available for each strain or shared across strains and if there is a correlation between any of the strain's biological processes and it's pathogenecity.
 The program produces:

  - STRING .tsv enrichment tables,
  - STRING .svg enrichment figures,